bbensch09/phase-0/week-1/reflections.md

 -help: pulls up a list of common commands; help + command tells you what that command does

 ## 1.4 Create, Fork, and Clone Repositories

+Creating a new repository is quite easy.
+You'll want to do this from your GitHub profile in the browser.
+Simply navigate to https://github.com/USERNAME?tab=repositories and click the green button "New" to create your repository.
+Give it a logical name, an optional description, and select any relevant licenses, then click "create repository."

+To fork off of an existing repository, you'll first want to find that repository on GitHub (at a URL such as: https://github.com/USERNAME/REPOSITORYNAME), and click the "fork" button near the top of the right-nav.
+Then select the GitHub profile you'd like to fork it into (generally your own), and you're good to go.

+Finally, you'll likely want to clone that repository locally so that you can begin working on it on your machine.
+To do so, look for the clone box toward the bottom of the right-nav, and copy the URL as either HTTPS or SSH (such as: https://github.com/bbensch09/p0-cli-exploration.git (Links to an external site.)).
+You'll then want to navigate to the directory in terminal where you want the cloned repository to live locally, and then run the command "git clone {URL}".

+My only real struggle with this task was in figuring out how to delete the whole repo folder before I could add it again.
+I was using the syntax "rm -r", which then prompted me to verify whether I wanted to override every single file in the repo, of which there were many.
+Turns out I just needed to use the syntax "-rf" to force delete everything in the folder.